Evaluating LLMs for Demographic-Targeted Social Bias Detection: A Comprehensive Benchmark Study: Setup

 \subsection{Demographic-targeted taxonomy}

-Prior evaluation studies are limited in scope: (i) they narrowly focus on specific content types (e.g., hate~\cite{mathew2021hatexplain}), (ii) adopt narrow context-specific taxonomies (e.g., subreddits~\cite{kumar2024watch}), or (iii) consider only a small set of demographic axes~\cite{wang2024ceb}.
-Hence, we lack a \emph{holistic view} of the current capabilities for detecting \emph{social biases}~\cite{navigli2023biases}, i.e., “prejudices, stereotypes, and discriminatory attitudes against certain groups” embedded in texts.

-To address the limitations, our framework employs a \emph{demographic-centered taxonomy} that identifies the demographic axes targeted by biased texts.
-This approach aligns directly with anti-discrimination regulations and governance measures~\cite{eu_ai_code_practice_2025}, while also enabling the study of \emph{multi-axis} biases: cases where texts simultaneously target multiple groups, an aspect often overlooked.
+To address existing limitations, our work employs a \emph{demographic-centered taxonomy} with the focus on identifying the demographic axes that are targeted by biased texts.
+This approach helps alignment with risk management and governance measures~\cite{eu_ai_code_practice_2025}.
+Moreover, this approach enables the study of \emph{multi-axis} biases: cases where texts simultaneously target multiple groups, an aspect often overlooked in existing literature.
 Concretely, our taxonomy spans nine axes with differing legal recognition: